Orange zest gives these classic shortbread cookies a little citrus flair. Enjoy them at the holidays or anytime you're craving a sweet treat.

 Popping in here with one more holiday cookie post – how cute are these little stars?!
 I think they’re just so flipping adorable.
 I don’t do crafty baking very often, but I had so much fun making and decorating these shortbread cookies.

-These cookies are based on the lemon shortbread cookie recipe that I made early last year.
+These cookies are based on the lemon cookies that I made last year.
 Because that recipe is a fan favorite, I thought I’d do a more festive Christmas cookie cut into stars.
-Unlike last time, I decorated this version, topping them with orange zest and these cute Supernatural white sequin sprinkles.
+This time, I decorated them with orange zest and these cute Supernatural white sequin sprinkles.

 More Favorite Cookie Recipes

-If you love these shortbread cookies, try one of these favorite cookie recipes next:
+If you love these shortbread Christmas cookies, try one of these favorite cookie recipes next:

 - Vegan Gingerbread Cookies